binordev/binor-blog/content/posts/2022-08-12-nft-market-place/index.md

 ##### my-nfts.js and resell-nft.js
 Another page (not shown) shows the NFTs you have bought (ususally from others).
-On that page you have the option to Resell an NFT one of those NFTs
+On that page you have the option to Resell one of those bought NFTs

 The image belonging to the NFT is stored in IFPF - the NFT is stored onchain
 ![Uploaded-Image](Uploaded-Image.png)